Menu Close

 Costen Syndrome (TMJ Neuralgia)

-• Symptoms: Ear pain, tinnitus, dizziness, aural congestion.
+Symptoms: Ear pain, tinnitus, dizziness, and aural congestion.

-• Benzodiazepines or low-dose tricyclic antidepressants for refractory cases.
+• Benzodiazepines or low-dose tricyclic antidepressants may be considered in refractory cases.

 Glossopharyngeal Neuralgia